 The species of oyster and the environment in which they grow are the main factors behind determining a pearl's color and complexion.
-Australia Produces the Best White Sea Pearls in the World and that is why Australia doesn't have much competition for their white pearls.
+Australia Produces the Best White Sea Pearls in the World and that's exactly why Australia doesn't have much competition for their white cultured pearls.
 They can ask whatever prices they want for these high quality beauties.

-The queen of gems and the gem of queens are highly coveted for their rich varied colors.
-Pearls from the Pinctada maxima oyster come in shades of white, ivory, silver, blue, yellow and rich gold.
+This queen of of the sea is highly coveted for their rich varied colors.
+Pearls from the Pinctada Maxima oyster come in shades of white, ivory, silver, blue, yellow and rich gold.

-Pearls from the Pinctada margaritifera oyster, referred to as Tahitian or Black Pearls come in the shades of aubergine, blue, greeen and grey, all with various hues.
-Hardly ever true Black!
+Pearls from the Pinctada margaritifera oyster, referred to as Tahitian or Black Pearls come in the shades of aubergine, blue, green and grey, all with various hues.
+Very rarely ever true Black!

-Every pearl refects color in a different way, either boldly on the surface or hinting at hues from whithin their layers of nacre.
-This property is called SHEEN and often show beautiful iridescent overtones, especially in the pinks and greens.
+Every pearl reflects color in a different way, either boldly on the surface or hinting at color from underneath the nacre.
+This pearl quality is called Sheen and often displays beautiful iridescent overtones, oh baby - especially in the Pinks and Greens.

 The pinctada maxima oyster is the largest species of pearl producing oyster.
 Measured in millimeters, they commonly range form 9 - 20+ mm with the majority falling within the range of 10 - 17 mm.
 Above 17 mm?
 Hmmmm...pure Pearl Orbcentities!